Gregg Popovich Praising LeBron James Seen As Recruiting Pitch, Rouses Possible Anti-Tampering Claims

 However, with the NBA cracking down on tampering issues, Popovich may want to tone down or cease from giving any more compliments to players not wearing a Spurs uniform.

-Getting James to sign with the Spurs in the off season will of course be a major coup for the franchise, especially if rumors that Kawhi Leonard is no longer happy in San Antonio are true.
+Getting James to sign with the Spurs in the offseason will, of course, be a major coup for the franchise, especially if rumors that Kawhi Leonard is no longer happy in San Antonio are true.
 LeBron will ease into the role Kawhi will vacate if he does decide to leave.

 There are a lot of NBA people that appreciate what Pop has to say about LeBron…but they also think it’s part of recruiting him this offseason.